John Daly (golfer): PGA Tour

-1992: wins B.C.
-Open

-Daly had a good season in 1992, with several top 10 finishes: including finishing 5th place at The International, T-2 at the Kemper Open, and T-8 at the Buick Southern Open and the Nissan Los Angeles Open.
+Under pressure from his zero-to-hero victory at the 1991 PGA Championship, Daly started the 1992 season with several top 10 finishes, including finishing 5th at The International, T-2 at the Kemper Open, and T-8 at the Buick Southern Open and the Nissan Los Angeles Open.
 At the 1992 PGA Championship, Daly struggled as the defending champion.
-He finished the tournament with rounds of 76-72-79-77 and ended up finishing in 82nd place.
+He finished the tournament with rounds of 76-72-79-77 and, finishing in 82nd place.
 However, he recovered to win the B.C.
-Open by six strokes late in the season, for his second PGA Tour title.
+Open by six strokes late in the season for his second PGA Tour title.

-1993: third at Masters

-Daly did not have a great season in 1993.
-He did however finish T-3 at the Masters Tournament and it became his only top-10 finish in a major championship outside his two wins.
-With no PGA Tour wins in 1993, Daly did manage to win the Alfred Dunhill Cup with Fred Couples and Payne Stewart.
-He had five top-25 finishes and one top-10 finish out of 15 cuts.
+Daly's 1993 season was his least successful since joining the PGA Tour.
+He notably finished T-3 at the Masters Tournament and for his only top-10 finish in a major championship outside his two wins.
+Although he had no PGA Tour wins in 1993, Daly did win the Alfred Dunhill Cup with Fred Couples and Payne Stewart.
+He finished the season with five top-25 finishes and one top-10 finish out of 15 cuts.

-1994: suspended, wins BellSouth Classic

 In 1994, Daly experienced one of his most turbulent years.
-He was suspended by the PGA Tour from late 1993 into early 1994, due to behavior which included walking off the course mid-round during the 1993 late-season Kapalua International.
-The suspension also covered a mid-1993 incident at the Kemper Open, when he was upset after scoring a 77, threw his scorecard at the scoring tent, and was disqualified.
-The suspension covered another incident at the 1993 Southern Open where Daly walked off the course without telling his partners he was quitting.
-He entered alcohol rehab for three weeks in late 1993 and then returned to the Tour and won the 1994 BellSouth Classic, claiming it was his first win sober.
-This was his third PGA Tour title.
+He was suspended by the PGA Tour from late 1993 into early 1994 due to behavior which included walking off the course mid-round during the 1993 late-season Kapalua International, a mid-1993 incident at the Kemper Open that saw him disqualified for throwing his scorecard at the scoring tent after shooting 77, and an incident at the 1993 Southern Open where Daly walked off the course without telling his partners he was quitting.
+He entered alcohol rehab for three weeks in late 1993 before returning to the Tour to win the 1994 BellSouth Classic.
+This was his third PGA Tour title, which he claimed to be his first sober win.